 The Mistake:

-Students often accept agent promises about “Indian hostels” or “Indian mess facilities” without confirmation.
-Upon arrival, they face poor living conditions, lack of hygiene, or no Indian food at all.
+Many students rely on agents’ promises about “Indian hostels” or “Indian mess facilities” without proper verification.
+However, after arriving, they often encounter poor living conditions, unhygienic environments, or even a lack of Indian food options.

 How to Avoid It: